kayahans/QMCPACK_tutorials/docs/source/bn.rst

 Calculation steps
 ----------------

-* Convergence tests on BN shows that a kinetic energy cutoff of 400 eV and a kpoint grid of (8x8x1) is sufficient to achieve a resolution of 1 meV/atom on the DFT total energy.
+* Convergence tests on BN shows that a kinetic energy cutoff of 400 Ry and a kpoint grid of (:math:`8\times8\times1`) is sufficient to achieve a resolution of 1 meV/atom on the DFT total energy.

 * Self-consistent field calculation of the primitive cell of the material calculated using converged DFT parameters as above for interlayer separations of 2.5, 3.0, 3.25, 3.5, 4.0, 4.5 and 5.0 Angstroms.